gbrault/FTSDocuments/readme.md

 - Document Files is the list of documents, including a description and a file.
 They are attached To a Document Library.
 - The real new feature is that each time a document is uploaded in the library, a Full Text Search index is created.
 - I have added a search view in the document library using the search box.
 The search is based on the Full Text Search index if you use the Match capability.
 - The Match capability is added for Text and Strings columns.
-It is based on the [FTS5](https://www.sqlite.org/fts5.html) extension of SQLite.
 - I have also improved the rendering, has all the words in the match search request are highlighted in the document.

 To do that, I have changed few things in the flask-appbuilder project: